makker-nl/FuseSoapAmqMicrocksDemo/README.md

 ## Fuse adapter AnimalOrder SOAP
 The project [fuse-adapter-animalorder-soap](fuse-adapter-animalorder-soap/README.md) provides a SOAP service that publishes the request to an AMQ broker.
+The project [fuse-adapter-animalorder-amqp](fuse-adapter-animalorder-amqp/README.md) provides an AMQP service that publishes the request to a SOAP Service.